jeroenbouwman/CASCADe/docs/source/examples.rst

 The distribution comes with three examples demonstrating the use of the :blue:`CASCADEe` package.
-These use cases can be found in the 'examples/' subdirectory.
+These use cases can be found in the 'examples/' sub-directory.
 They cover both HST and Spitzer data as well as an example for a Generic spectroscopic dataset.

 Example1a: Extracting a Spectroscopic Timeseries from HST WFC3 spectral images.